 Prenatal diagnosis of Gaucher disease is possible through amniocentesis or chorionic villus sampling (CVS).
 During amniocentesis, a sample of fluid that surrounds the fetus (amniotic fluid) is removed and analyzed, whereas CVS involves the removal of tissue samples from a portion of the placenta.
 Researchers then study these fetal cells for reduced beta-glucosidase activity that is characteristic of Gaucher disease.

 Enzyme replacement therapy (ERT) has proven effective for individuals with Gaucher disease type 1.
 In studies of ERT, anemia and low platelet counts have improved, enlargement of the liver and spleen have been greatly reduced, and skeletal findings have improved.
 These systemic manifestations also improve in individuals with Gaucher disease types 2 and 3 who receive ERT.
 However, ERT has not been effective in reducing or reversing certain neurological symptoms associated with Gaucher disease types 2 and 3.

 The synthetic form of this drug, imiglucerase (Cerezyme), was approved in 1994.
 Recombinant DNA technology, or genetic engineering, is used to produce Cerezyme.
 This was an important step in overcoming limitations of the availability of Ceredase, which is derived from human placentas.
-Cerezyme is manufactured by the Genzyme Corporation of Cambridge, Mass.
-It replaces the human lysosomal enzyme glucocerebrosidase that individuals with Gaucher lack.
+Cerezyme, manufactured by Genzyme, replaces the human lysosomal enzyme glucocerebrosidase that individuals with Gaucher lack.